-Don't give money directly to your seller (commonly in cases of "for sale by owner") to be used as earnest money.
-Until the completion of the deal, any good faith deposit actually belongs to you.
-Although some individual sellers might not know this, your good faith funds must be used for your closing expenses.
-A neutral party, like an attorney can hang onto your earnest money, or you may put it temporarily into a trust account until you close.
-The disposition of earnest money, if your home purchase falls through, should be specified in the contract with your seller.
+Don't give money directly to your seller (usually in the case of of "for sale by owner") for a "good faith" deposit.
+Your good faith money does not belong to the seller: it remains yours until the sale closes.
+Although your seller might not know this, your good faith money must go toward your closing expenses.
+A neutral party, like an attorney can hold your earnest money, or you may put it temporarily into a trust account until closing.
+The final disposition of earnest funds, if your home purchase fails, should be written in the purchase agreement with the seller.

-First Community Bank of Central Al. can walk you through the pitfalls of getting a mortgage.
-Call us at (334) 285-8850.
+First Community Bank of Central Al. can answer questions about these "Don'ts" and many others.
+Give us a call at (334) 285-8850.